nielslange/smntcs-admin-maintenance/README.txt

 = 1.3 (2019.03.20) =

-- Test up to WordPress 5.1
+- Tested up to WordPress 5.1

 = 1.2 (2018.03.18) =